lcolosi/WaveSpectrum/README.md

 # How to use this repository

-All figures in Colosi et al. (2023) can be reproduced using the MatLab scripts from this repository (or from [this](https://doi.org/10.5281/zenodo.8122034) Zenodo repository) and processed [data](https://doi.org/10.6075/J0C829GC) published to the UCSD library digital collections.
+All figures in Colosi et al. (2023) can be reproduced using the MatLab scripts from this repository (or from [Zenodo](https://doi.org/10.5281/zenodo.8122034)) and processed [data](https://doi.org/10.6075/J0C829GC) published to the UCSD library digital collections.
 To do so, follow these steps:

 1. Make a local copy of this repository by either cloning or downloading it.